tobek/laminae/14-nnp.md

 ### Navigation

-As with every other plane, portals connecting to locations in the ____[Cartography] are scattered across the multiverse, many residing in Soblei.
+As with every other lamina, apertures connecting to locations in the ____[Cartography] are scattered across the multiverse, many residing in Soblei.
 The vast, vast majority of these lead to uninteresting tableau or barren landscapes of the past or future or remote present.
 Attempts to travel to a particular time and location in this folded infinite spacetime require incredible power and are time-consuming, expensive, prone to error, and frequently fatal.

-I have copied here the best efforts of TODO/name (scholar studying NNP plane) to summarize the complex mechanics of travel to, from, and within the ____[Cartography]:
+I have copied here the best efforts of TODO/name (scholar studying NNP) to summarize the complex mechanics of travel to, from, and within the ____[Cartography]:

 > If one wishes to reach a specific tableau, there are three options:
 >
 > 1. Find an existing portal that happens to go to the right period of time, and then make one's way from there to one's desired location without dying.
 > 2. Use the standard teleportation spells and rituals, which are wildly inaccurate in this case and prone to failure.
 In the event one achieves the desired location, one will mostly likely not achieve the desired time.
-Once there, one will slowly die, and upon returning to one's home plane before death, one will be unlikely to successfully return to the same tableau.
+Once there, one will slowly die, and upon returning to one's home world before death, one will be unlikely to successfully return to the same tableau.
 > 3. Attempt to modify an existing portal to point to a new tableau.
 This is prone to catastrophic failure, but if one succeeds, one may come and go as one pleases, which reduces the chance of dying.

 If you are interested in the particulars I have copied here more detailed notes: